Juno (spacecraft): Operational components

+Satellite bus

+Juno's satellite bus, its main electronics and propulsion box, is a hexagonal prism.

 Solar panels

 Juno is the first mission to Jupiter to use solar panels instead of the radioisotope thermoelectric generators (RTG) used by Pioneer 10, Pioneer 11, the Voyager program, Ulysses, Cassini–Huygens, New Horizons, and the Galileo orbiter.
 It is also the farthest solar-powered trip in the history of space exploration.
 Once in orbit around Jupiter, Juno receives only 4% as much sunlight as it would on Earth, but the global shortage of plutonium-238 at the time, as well as advances made in solar cell technology over the past several decades, makes it economically preferable to use solar panels of practical size to provide power at a distance of 5 a.u. from the Sun.